jaredsmith7/jared-capstone/README.md

   While searching for data to use with the Census metrics I came across http://www.poi-factory.com where I was able to locate location listings for each major dollar store brand.

-  Located https://www.countyhealthrankings.org/ which used the U.S. Department of Agriculture's Food Environment Atlas (https://www.ers.usda.gov/data-products/food-environment-atlas/) to pull the percentage of residents who are food insecure for each Tennessee Counties in 2020.
+  Located https://www.countyhealthrankings.org/ which used the U.S. Department of Agriculture's Food Environment Atlas (https://www.ers.usda.gov/data-products/food-environment-atlas/) to pull the percentage of residents who are food insecure in each Tennessee County in 2020.

   #### Cleaning the Data